VFES Board Of Trustees

 Mr. Paul Mitchell

 He grew up in Stamford, CT and raised his family in Collegeville and Oaks, PA until 2011.
-He currently resides in Center City, Philadelphia near the Philadelphia Museum of Art.
-Personal Interests include golf, tennis, skiing, snowboarding, bicycling, running (4 Boston Marathons plus a 50 Mile Mountain Trail Ultra Marathon), photography, wine tasting and travel.
+He moved to Center City Philadelphia for a few years and currently resides in Medford, NJ.
+Personal interests include golf, tennis, skiing, snowboarding, bicycling, running (4 Boston Marathons plus a 50 Mile Mountain Trail Ultra Marathon), photography, wine tasting and travel.

 Mr. Jeffrey C. Rohrbeck

 Mr. Rohrbeck was born in Philadelphia and has been a Pennsylvania resident most of his life, growing up in State College, PA.
 He received a BS in Engineering Science from Penn State and an MS in Computer Science from Johns Hopkins.
-Mr. Rohrbeck currently works for DuPont as the systems development manager for the Nutrition & Health Diagnostics group.
-He is responsible for the development of automated systems to detect bacterial contamination in food and other similar products.
-Prior to that, Mr. Rohrbeck was for many years an independent consultant doing software and systems development in industries such as health care, RADAR and antenna measurement, communications, etc.
+Mr. Rohrbeck recently retired from Qualicon Diagnostics, originally a DuPont business, where he was responsible for the development of automated systems to detect bacterial contamination in food and other similar products.
+Prior to that, Mr. Rohrbeck was for many years an independent consultant doing software and systems development in industries such as health care, RADAR and antenna measurement, communications, etc. Mr. Rohrbeck currently runs General Systems & Software, Inc., a technology consulting business.

 Mr. Rohrbeck and his wife Stacey have been living in Devon, PA since 1988 and have three children.
 Their son Scott became a Vanguard school student in the second grade and stayed in the school until he was 21.
 Scott recently graduated from Cabrini College and lives and works in the area.
 Jeff is active in St. David’s Church and in Boy Scouts, where he is a trustee of Devon 50, Inc.